TnTech-ECE/CapstoneStarterRepo/README.md

 ### Faculty Supervisor

-The faculty supervisor for this project is Dr. Jeffrey Austen
+The faculty supervisor for this project is Dr. Jeffrey Austen.
+He is a professor in the Electrical and Computer Engineering department at Tennessee Technological University with areas of expertise in signal processing and communication systems.
+He proposed the idea for the drone tracker.

 ### Stakeholders

-Tell a bit about the customer for the project.
-Also discuss any other groups (specific or general) that are expected to be impacted by the project.
 Dr. Jeffrey Austen

+Tennessee Technological University Police

 ### Recognitions